User’s API

 It can include various placeholders that will be replaced with actual values when formatting the log message.

 %(time) - Human-readable timestamp representing when the log statement was created. %(file_name) - Name of the source file where the logging call was issued. %(full_path) - Full path of the source file where the logging call was issued. %(caller_function) - Name of the function containing the logging call. %(log_level) - Textual representation of the logging level for the message. %(log_level_short_code) - Abbreviated log level name. %(line_number) - Line number in the source file where the logging call was issued. %(logger) - Name of the logger used to log the call. %(message) - The logged message itself. %(thread_id) - ID of the thread in which the logging call was made. %(thread_name) - Name of the thread.
-Must be set before the first log statement on that thread. %(process_id) - ID of the process in which the logging call was made. %(source_location) - Full source file path and line number as a single string. %(short_source_location) - Shortened source file name and line number as a single string. %(tags) - Additional custom tags appended to the message when _TAGS macros are used. %(named_args) - Key-value pairs appended to the message.
+Must be set before the first log statement on that thread. %(process_id) - ID of the process in which the logging call was made. %(source_location) - Full source file path and line number as a single string. %(short_source_location) - Shortened source file name and line number as a single string. %(tags) - Additional custom tags appended to the message when _TAGS macros are used. %(mdc) - The backend-formatted MDC block for the calling thread.
+Empty when no MDC is set. %(named_args) - Key-value pairs appended to the message.
 Only applicable when the message has named args; remains empty otherwise.

 Warning